 FOOD & DRINK TOURS

-Choose from tours of Pike Place Market during regular hours or early in the morning before it opens; a "Chocolate Indulgence" tour (stops include Dahlia Bakery for local mogul Tom Douglas's famous coconut cream pie and Fran's Chocolates, a reported favorite of the Obamas); a "Gourmet Seattle" tour; a seafood-focused progressive dinner; a tour of Capitol Hill's restaurants; or the "Booze 'N Bites" tour, during which you'll get five cocktails.
+Choose from tours of Pike Place Market during regular hours or early in the morning before it opens; a "Chocolate Indulgence" tour (stops include Dahlia Bakery for local mogul Tom Douglas's famous coconut cream pie and Fran's Chocolates, a reported favorite of the Obamas); a "Gourmet Seattle" tour that includes cuisine from an Iron Chef winner and James Beard Award honorees; a seafood-focused progressive dinner, “Seattle Dinner Soiree,” featuring four renown local restaurants; a “Hip on the Hill Tour” of noteworthy Capitol Hill eateries; or the "Booze 'N Bites" tour, during which you'll get five cocktails.
 Tours range from two to three hours and include anywhere from 12 to 18 food and/or drink samples.

 Learn about windows, building materials, public parks, urban history, and other parts of Seattle you might not have noticed otherwise.
 SAF's schedule changes often, but their unique two-hour tour options include several downtown offerings, like "Diamonds & Gold: The Art Deco Skyscraper Northwest Style," "Greatest Hits: Chart Toppers and Heart-Stoppers" (which includes the impressive Central Library), and "Design Details: Lions, Griffins & Walruses, Oh My!"
 They also offer neighborhood tours of places including Capitol Hill and Queen Anne.